kjgrochulski/Messier-Object-Scraper/README.md

 **Note**

 Volleybox returns roughly 20 rows per AJAX request.
-Scraping 60 of each category means three sequential POSTs per category, with an 800–1300ms randomized delay between pages to avoid hammering the server.
-If a category returns fewer rows than the target (for early in the transfer season), the scraper stops at whatever's available rather than retrying.
+Scraping 60 of each category means three sequential POSTs per category, with 800–1300ms randomized delay between pages.
+If a category returns fewer rows than the target (for early in the transfer season), the scraper stops at whatever's available.

 ---